I've always been fascinated by music.

 Since I started doing FAWM I have really pushed myself in terms of singing.
 I have never been comfortable doing vocals, and to be honest that's still the case (it probably always will be).
 Although I would never consider myself as a vocalist, I have ended up surprising myself from time to time when I've played back what I recorded.
 I might not be much better than I used to be, but I can sing something these days without being quite so embarrassed.
-As I've already noted, switching to a large-diaphragm condenser mic (a Røde NT1-A) for recording vocals has helped me immensely, as I can now hear more detail in what my voice is doing as I record.
-With Live, I can edit most errors out of the mix by building a comp track from multiple takes, but if things really go pear-shaped, I resort to Celemony's Melodyne software and bash things back into order.
-I was surprised when I started using it to discover that it can be incredibly subtle.
-Much to my relief, it didn't turn me into Cher.
+As I've already noted, switching to a large-diaphragm condenser mic (a Røde NT1-A) for recording vocals helped me immensely, as I can now hear more detail in what my voice is doing as I record.

 I now produce stuff all year rather than just during FAWM.
-Suitably enthused by the fact that I wrote over twenty songs in February 2013 (I overachieved quite a bit) I signed up for FAWM's big brother 50/90 for the first time - where the idea is to write 50 songs in the 90 days between July the 4th and October the 1st.
+Suitably enthused by the fact that I wrote over twenty songs in February 2013 (I overachieved quite a bit) I signed up for FAWM's big brother 50/90 for the first time—where the idea is to write 50 songs in the 90 days between July the 4th and October the 1st.
 I managed it on my first attempt, and by the first of October that year I'd written and recorded nearly ninety tracks since the first of January.
 That's quite a leap from the times not so long ago when I'd be doing well to record three songs in twelve months.

 In recent years, I've gone way beyond just letting people listen to the music I write and record.
 I've released several albums that people went out and bought - and believe me, it still feels weird writing that.
 If you click on the covers below, you can stream or download them from my Bandcamp pages.